CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Overview write up and performance impact:

 I add texture for cubes and spheres.
-To do this, I add a new attribute for each object called MAP, and when we read the scene file we also read in the texture map's color to a buffer.
-When we do path trace, we get the color from this buffer according to the intersect point on object.
+To do this, I add a new attribute for each object called MAP, and when renderer reads the scene file, it also reads in the texture map's color to a buffer.
+When the program does path trace, it gets the color from this buffer according to the intersect point's position.
 And here is the scene with texture map(Much more colorful):

 ![Alt text](https://github.com/wulinjiansheng/Project3-Pathtracer/blob/master/windows/Project3-Pathtracer/Project3-Pathtracer/Final%20Images/FinalScene_TextureMap.png)